cepdnaclk/e17-4yp-Comprehensive-ECG-analysis-with-Deep-Learning-on-GPU-accelerators/README.md

 #### *ResNet*
 A notable CNN architecture was proposed in the paper "Explaining deep neural networks for knowledge discovery in electrocardiogram analysis".
 In this paper, the authors propose a novel deep learning model, with the architecture of a standard CNN consisting of eight residual models (ResNet) to capture complex features and relationships in the standard ECG signal.

+![alt text](docs/images/Resnet.png "The Novel Resnet Architecture for a comprehensive ECG analysis using Deep Learning")

 The input ECG signal is initially processed by two convolutional layers, each generating feature maps of 64 and 32, respectively, using kernel sizes of 8 and 3.
 The output of these convolutional layers is then subjected to average pooling.
-Subsequently, the processed signal is passed through eight residual blocks, each comprising two convolutional layers.
-Both convolutional layers within each residual block generate feature maps of 64 and 32, utilizing kernel sizes of 3.
-Figure demonstrates the architecture of this Residual Network.
+Subsequently, the processed signal is passed through eight attention integrated residual blocks.

-![alt text](docs/images/Resnet.png "The Novel Resnet Architecture for a comprehensive ECG analysis using Deep Learning")
+### Convolutional Block Attention Module (CBAM)

+CBAM sequentially employs Channel Attention Module (CAM) and Spatial Attention Module (SAM) to emphasize relevant features.
+CAM identifies important features using global pooling and a shared MLP, while SAM spatially locates these critical features through convolutional operations.

 ### Attention-Integrated Convolutional Residual Network (AICRN)